 After lengthy discussion regarding these issues, the majority view of the Voorburg Group was that changes in the production function should be the basis for quality adjustment in SPPIs and that changes in consumer utility should not be quality adjusted in SPPIs.
-That said, the group recommended that other experts in quality adjustment be consulted (including the Ottawa Group).
+If the production function approach is followed, then where would the differences between the SPPIs and the final CPIs be reconciled within the conceptual framework of the System of National Accounts?